-T-511 King County should provide timely, accurate, and consistent public information about transportation services, infrastructure and funding issues, and ensure a wide range of opportunities for input and engagement with county residents.

-including low income communities, people of color, and immigrant and refugee populations and other stakeholders.

-T-512 King County should actively engage the public and other appropriate stakeholders, such as the community service areas constituencies, community groups, and subarea transportation forums, in transportation planning processes and plan updates.
+- T-511 King County should provide timely, accurate, and consistent public information about transportation services, infrastructure and funding issues, and ensure a wide range of opportunities for input and engagement with county residents and other stakeholders. - T-512 King County should actively engage the public and other appropriate stakeholders, such as the community service areas constituencies, community groups, and subarea transportation forums, in transportation planning processes and plan updates.